hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## ⚠️ First-Mover Risk (HESS / DFH)

+The "Land Grab" Effect: If you are in a competitive niche (like "Best Coffee Grinders" or "Crypto Tax Advice"), and a big company realizes they can "lock in" the topic authority for $50, they will.
+At that point, you're not just out-ranked; you're semantically "erased" from the AI's primary source list.

+Scale: If your business makes $10,000 a month, $50 to ensure AI doesn't hallucinate your brand is a rounding error.
+If your business makes $100 a month, $50 is a massive chunk of your profit.

 If you don’t act first, a competitor can adopt HESS / DFH and lock in topic-level authority at the root.

 This is a topic-ownership primitive loss.